GandhiCloudLab/waiops320/install/01-install-roks-iks-humio/readme.md

 https://developer.servicenow.com/dev.do#!/guides/paris/developer-program/pdi-guide/obtaining-a-pdi

 Watson AIOps can create Incidents in ServiceNow apart from slack story.
-It also train the existing incidents from ServiceNow for identifying the Similar Incidents and to choose the next best action, in case of an incident.
+Also it can train the existing incidents from ServiceNow for identifying the Similar Incidents and to choose the next best action, in case of an incident.